Louise Maertz

-Louise Maertz (1837 — February 4, 1918) was an American Civil War nurse, writer, and clubwoman based in Illinois.
+Louise Maertz (c.
+1837 — February 4, 1918) was an American Civil War nurse, writer, and clubwoman based in Illinois.

 Early life

 Louise Maertz was born in Quincy, Illinois, the daughter of Charles Augustus Maertz and Ottilia Obert Maertz.
 Both of her parents were German immigrants.
 Louise was sent to Germany for medical treatment at age 18, and toured Europe during that time.

 Career

 As a young woman during the American Civil War, she volunteered as a nurse, at first locally in Illinois, and then in Helena, Arkansas, and St. Louis, Missouri, among other assignments.
 She caught malaria in 1863, at an Army hospital in Mississippi.
 She helped set up the Soldiers' Home in New Orleans.
 In 1895 she donated money to the Blessing Hospital in Quincy, in memory of her father, for a men's ward.

 Maertz wrote several books, including A New Method for the Study of English Literature (1884), and a biography of her father (1903).
 In 1895, during thirtieth anniversary commemorations of the end of the Civil War, she published a detailed memoir of her time as a nurse with the Union Army.

 In 1869, she was a founding member of the "Friends in Council," a women's study club in Quincy.
 Late in life she served on the board of the Quincy Historical Society, and in that capacity saved the John Wood Mansion from demolition in 1907.
 She was also active in the Quincy Humane Society.